alt236/Floating-Info---Android/Readme.md

 Floating Info is an Android application that displays the following in a system overlay window:

-* The application name, package name and process id (except on Nougat+) of the application which is currently in the device's foreground
+* The application name, package name and process id of the application which is currently in the device's foreground
 * The Global CPU utilisation with a per-core breakdown - This is not foreground application specific.
 * Memory usage breakdown for the currently foregrounded process - except on Nougat+ (read the [notes](#notes) for the caveats).
-* Netork information like connection type, proxy status and IP address(es).
+* Network information like connection type, proxy status and IP addresses.
 Both IPv4 and IPv6

+## Limitations
+Since Nougat it is not possible to get the process id of an app different than the one making the request.
+As a result it no longer possible to get the memory utilisation of other applications.

+SE Linux can interfere with getting CPU information as files in the /proc/ folder may not be globally readable.

 <a href="https://play.google.com/store/apps/details?id=uk.co.alt236.floatinginfo">
   <img alt="Android app on Google Play"